JLINEkai/CLOVER/README.md

 ## Release
-- Checkponits and instruction dataset will be released soon.
+- Checkpoints and instruction dataset will be released soon.

+## Workflow of CLOVER

 <p align="center">
     <img src="imgs/image.png" width="90%"> <br>

-  *The workflow of CLOVER.
-CLOVER employs the training framework of BLIP-2 to achieve a fast domain tuning with lightweight parameters.
+  *CLOVER employs the training framework of BLIP-2 to achieve a fast domain tuning with lightweight parameters.
 The entire training process of CLOVER includes two major stages: (i) alignment of vision and language and (ii) supervised fine-tuning with instructions.
 The alignment compels the model to acquire valuable representations between vision and language.
 Instruction fine-tuning is vital here for activating LLMs to excel in visual language question answering.
 Stage 1 requires inputs of image-text pairs, where we use the large-scale Quilt-1M dataset.
 Stage 2 demands domain-specific instruction data.
 As we have seen a significant lack of the required instruction data in the literature, we propose a low-cost solution of instruction data generation carefully designed for analyzing pathological data.*
 </p>